 By definition a nurse practitioner is a registered nurse with advanced education and clinical experience required to deliver primary health care.
 They practice in a variety of ambulatory, acute and long term care settings including occupational health.
-At BarnesCare, nurse practitioners are key players in a collaborative practice with physicians, physical and occupational therapists and other health care professionals.

 Nurse practitioners deliver care within a scope of practice defined by their individual state licensing agency, specialty, education and organization.
 As primary care providers, they formulate appropriate diagnoses based on patient history, physical examination and clinical findings.
 BarnesCare nurse practitioners develop a treatment plan for each patient visit that may include ordering, conducting and interpreting diagnostic and laboratory tests.
 They also can prescribe medications and physical or occupational therapy.
 When necessary, patients may be referred to specialty or collaborating providers for treatment.
 Regardless, the treating nurse practitioner remains responsible for the quality of care.